ayshaw/Dog-Breed-Project/docs/EDA.md

 ![breed class annotation ratio image](https://raw.githubusercontent.com/ayshaw/Dog-Breed-Project/master/annotated_fig_ratio.png)

 We examine the diversity of breeds per breed class.
 A high breed diversity in a breed class can complicate the classification because the neural net has to find similarities throughout a wide range of breeds in that class.
 Besides FSS and NAN, the breeds all share some traits that group it into an AKC breed class.
 The Terrier, Sporting, and Hound super breeds had the most variety per class.
-We will examine if larger variety per class will show the greatest error when we train the neural network.
+In our model, we can examine if larger variety per class will show the greatest error when we train the neural network.
 ![breeds per class classification image](https://raw.githubusercontent.com/ayshaw/Dog-Breed-Project/master/breeds_per_class.png)

 ## Data Augmentation